CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: Not applicable for this method, as it does not handle syntax errors directly.

 **parse_primary**

-Parses a primary expression in the shader code.
    - **Description**: This method parses primary expressions, which include parenthesized expressions, numeric literals, and identifiers.
 It handles different token types to construct the appropriate AST node or value.
 If the token is not recognized as a valid primary expression, it raises a `SyntaxError`.
    - **Returns**:
       - `ASTNode`: An object representing the primary expression, which could be a value or a node from a function call or identifier.